aildnont/HIFIS-model/README.md

   k-prototypes.
 This is useful when N_RUNS is high and you want to decrease the total runtime of clustering.
 Before increasing this number, check how many CPUs are available to you.

+## Azure Machine Learning Pipelines
+We deployed our model retraining and batch predictions functionality to Azure cloud computing services.
+To do this, we created Jupyter notebooks to define and run experiments in Azure, and Python scripts corresponding to pipeline steps.
+We included these files in the _azure/_ folder, in case they may benefit any parties hoping to use this project.
+Note that Azure is **not** required to run HIFIS-v2 code, as all Python files necessary to get started are in the _src/_ folder.
+If you plan on using the Azure machine learning pipelines defined in the _azure/_ folder, be sure to install the _azureml-sdk_ and _azureml_widgets_ packages.

 ## Contact